jabyess/ripl-project/README.md

 # RIPL Project

-My idea was to build a way to visualize the provided BLS salary data.
-View the highest paying job in each state by hovering over each one.
+My idea was to build a way to visualize the provided BLS salary data on a 50 state map of the United States.

+You can view the highest paying job in each state by hovering over each one.
 Click on a state to see detailed salary stats.

+The frontend is built using React and Highmaps running on Vite, and the backend is built on FastAPI with and postgresql.
+I used pandas to clean the data and seed the database.

 ## Pre-requisites
 - `npm`